ulankachingun/piano-staircase/README.md

 Power supply and wiring components

+Breadboard to connect all the compontents

-Software Overview
+## Software

-Language: C++ (Arduino)

-Core logic:

-Distance sampling and filtering

-Mapping sensor values to RGB output
+Platform: Arduino

+## Logic:

+Continuous distance sampling

+Value mapping for color and brightness output

-Non-blocking loop for real-time responsiveness
+Non-blocking loop for smooth responsiveness

+# Note: The original staircase implementation involving multiple sensors and audio playback was not fully realized due to time and system complexity.
+This repository documents the working pivoted system and the design decisions behind it.

+## Build Process

+Initial system was designed around multiple ultrasonic sensors

+Early testing revealed the ultrasonic sensor interference with the mp3 df module originally used

+RGB lightbar was implemented to validate interaction design

+## Challenges & Constraints

+Ultrasonic sensor interference in close proximity

+Ultrasonic sensor interference with the mp3 df module originally used

+Limited time for multi-sensor calibration

+Increased system complexity when combining sensing and audio

+Need to deliver a functional system before the deadline

-What I Learned
+## What I Learned

-Designing for scalability matters early in hardware projects
+System scalability should be considered early in hardware design

-Sensor interference can be a dominant constraint in physical systems

-Pivoting is not failure — it’s a design decision

-Working systems with clear interaction are more valuable than incomplete ambition
+Simpler architectures are often more reliable under constraints

+Pivoting can preserve core ideas while improving outcomes

+Interaction quality matters more than feature count

-Future Improvements
+## Future Improvements

-If I were to revisit the piano staircase concept, I would:
+If rebuilt today, I would:

-Replace ultrasonic sensors with pressure sensors or IR break beams
+Replace ultrasonic sensors with pressure or IR-based sensing

-Use better sensor isolation and shielding

-Implement distributed microcontrollers per stair
+Use distributed controllers per stair for scalability

-Separate audio playback from sensor handling
+Separate sensing and audio playback subsystems

+Revisit the full staircase implementation with more time

+## Media

+Combined demo video showing:

+Original staircase concept testing

+Final gesture-controlled RGB lightbar behavior

-Why This Project Matters
+## Why This Project Matters

-This project represents my first experience with:
+This project represents my first experience recognizing system limitations and making informed design trade-offs.
+The lessons learned directly influenced later projects that emphasize robustness, modularity, and interaction design.

-Translating a large-scale interactive idea into hardware

-Recognizing design limitations early

-Making informed trade-offs under constraints

-It directly influenced my later projects, which place stronger emphasis on robust interaction design and iteration.

-📸 Media